Medi-Cal Eligibility for Former Foster Youth (FFY),

 • There are NO additional forms required.

-• A new FFY MC case must be established when the youth received FC in another county or state or an ICT.
-Refer to BEnDS 2014-3 for instructions.
+• A new FFY MC case must be established when the youth received FC in another county or state or an inter-county transfer (ICT.

 Deemed Eligible Infant with a FFY